Council strives to supply clean safe drinking water at all times, though occasionally cases of discoloured water occur.

 Some washing powders cause the pH level of the water in the washing machine to increase, and this has the effect of causing manganese or iron in the water to come out of solution and to stain the washing.
 Also, powders high in phosphorus can also have the same effect.

-Council is currently undertaking a trial to remove Manganese from the water which is treated at the Water Filtration Plant for town use, early results from this trial have been very positive.
+Council has completed extensive trials to remove Manganese from the water which is treated at the Water Filtration Plant.

 The Bathurst Water Filtration Plant (WFP) treats water released from the Macquarie River for distribution to consumers in the Bathurst Region.
 The basic filtration processes at the WFP comprise of the addition of alum and polymer to the raw water for coagulation, flocculation, sedimentation, gravity sand filtration, chlorination disinfection, pH control and fluoridation.

 Powdered activated carbon (PAC) is also dosed to the raw water periodically for taste, odour and toxin removal due to the presence of algae in the raw water.
-Potassium permanganate is also pre-dosed to the raw water for the oxidation of manganese.
 Manganese is a compound naturally occurring in river water; it does not create any public health concerns but is unsightly as the colouring will often turn the filtered water to varying shades of black.
 The soil in the catchments above the Bathurst Water Filtration Plant is naturally rich in manganese.

 The WFP was designed to consistently produce water which complies with the current Australian Drinking Water Guidelines.
 However, due to limitations with the plant design (in that not enough contact time can be provided), the existing potassium permanganate dosing plant cannot cope with the manganese problem associated with the feed water.
 Councils’ objective is to determine an alternative method of removing the manganese from the raw water.